RareSkills/blog/erc20-votes-erc5805-and-erc6372/erc20-votes-erc5805-and-erc6372.md

 The function delegateBySig allows for a user to delegate voting power through a gasless transaction and have another account pay the gas fee and execute the transaction.

-The expiring sets the time over which the delegation is valid, and v, r, and s are the components of the Elliptic Curve Digital Signature.
+The expiration sets the time over which the delegation is valid, and v, r, and s are the components of the Elliptic Curve Digital Signature.

 This signature expected to be in the [EIP 712](https://eips.ethereum.org/EIPS/eip-712) format.
 Internally, the contract increments the nonce per address, which is described next.